JAlcocerT/JAlcocerT/content/blog/dev-email.md

 SMTP stuff is messy, a collection of thoughts that helped me understand tech email concepts better.

-This post is a email 101 for me.
+This post is an email 101 for me to test few ESPs and learn how to use email APIs.

 **Intro**